What is the Colony of Mercy?

 Click Here to read powerful stories of hope!

-- There are no medical or psychiatric methods are incorporated into the Colony program.
-Spiritual help is provided through one-on-one counseling, group sessions, Bible study, sharing times and regularly scheduled worship services.
+- There are no medical or psychiatric methods incorporated into the Colony program.
+Spiritual help is provided through one-on-one counseling, trauma counseling, group sessions, Bible study, sharing times, and regularly scheduled worship services.
 A staff member is available at all times for assistance, prayer, and counsel.